Whiwung / About Me

 Kayla Begay wholye'.
 Na:tinixwe awht'e'.
 Ta'k'imiłdimił, xontah nikya:w na:wha e:y.
 Tsung-site:n-ding siwhday, Na:tinixw siwhday ne'in.
 A:k'iwilaw-me'ch'ine:ł'e:n-ding nikya:w, University of California Berkeley 'ulye hayah k'iwinya'nya:n mixine:whe' wung-whikyun-na'way.
 PhD candidate a:wht'e'.

-Kayla Begay is a Hoopa Valley Tribal member of Hupa, Yurok and Karuk descent.
-Begay holds a bachelors degree in Linguistics from Stanford University and a masters degree in Linguistics from U.C.
-Berkeley.
-She is currently a graduate student in the Linguistics Ph.D. program at U.C.
-Berkeley.
+Kayla Begay is enrolled in the Hoopa Valley Tribal member, with grandparents and great-grandparents also enrolled in Karuk and Yurok tribes.
+Begay has received an MA and PhD in Linguistics from University of California, Berkeley, and BA in Linguistics from Stanford University with a minor in Native American studies.
+She is currently an Assistant Professor at Humboldt State University in Native American Studies.
 Begay is working towards conversational fluency in the languages of her family heritage, and is also a traditional basket weaver and singer.